smcv/vectis/README.md

   source-only uploads (and is arguably release-critically buggy).
 Things that aren't routinely tested usually don't work, so vectis tests this code path.

+Parts of the Isle of Wight have erratic mobile Internet coverage due to inconveniently-positioned cliffs. vectis is designed for use with a local mirror or caching proxy.

+* vectis does not make any attempt to cache downloaded packages.
+Something like apt-cacher-ng or squid can do this better.

+* vectis can be configured to use a specific (hopefully local) mirror for particular archives, vendors or suites.

+* The vendor/suite configuration shipped with vectis includes canonical URIs for various Debian and Ubuntu archives, but to avoid hitting network mirrors repeatedly, these canonical URIs are not used unless specifically configured.

+* The `--direct` command-line option can be used to allow direct use of a particular archive, and is suitable for nearby archives, locations with a transparent caching proxy, or developers willing to waste bandwidth.

 Future design principles are not required to have a tenuous analogy involving the Isle of Wight.